BillyBuilding/M365_scripts/README.md

 *   **Detection Script**: Evaluates two conditions: if the system drive (C:) has less than **20% free space** AND if there are user profiles inactive for more than **60 days**.
 The remediation triggers only when *both* conditions are met to avoid unnecessary deletions.
 *   **Remediation Script**: Identifies specific user profiles matching the inactivity criteria (excluding system/special accounts or currently loaded profiles) and permanently removes them via WMI to reclaim disk space.

+### Intune device inventory

+This script help you get a device inventory will all parameters that you have in your portal.